German cabinet agrees to fine social networks over hate speech

-The German cabinet approved a plan on Wednesday to fine social networks such as Facebook up to €50-million ($71-million) if they do not remove hateful postings quickly and to make them reveal the identity of those behind the posts.
+The German cabinet approved a plan on Wednesday to fine social networks up to €50-million ($71-million) if they do not remove hateful postings quickly, prompting concerns the law could limit free expression.

 “There should be just as little tolerance for criminal rabble rousing on social networks as on the street,” Justice Minister Heiko Maas said in a statement, adding that he would seek to push for similar rules at a European level.

-The issue has taken on more urgency due to concern about the spread of fake news and racist content on social media, with many in Germany’s political establishment worried it could influence public opinion in this year’s election campaign.
+The issue has taken on more urgency as German politicians worry that a proliferation of fake news and racist content, particularly about 1 million migrants who have arrived in the last two years, could sway public opinion in the run-up to the national election in September.

+However, organizations representing digital companies, consumers and journalists, accused the government of rushing a law to parliament that could damage free speech.

+“It is the wrong approach to make social networks into a content police,” said Volker Tripp, head of the Digital Society Association consumer group.

 The draft law would give social networks 24 hours to delete or block obviously criminal content and seven days to deal with less clear-cut cases, with an obligation to report back to the person who filed the complaint about how they handled the case.